adsforce/docs/src/en/media-source-configurations/unityAds/README.md

 * Your UnityAds cost data can be enhanced through cost integration;

-* Please make sure you have got UnityAds API Key before enabling UnityAds cost data.
+* Make sure you have got UnityAds API Key before enabling UnityAds cost data.

 ![4](4.png)